Ranked #1 Children's Hospital by U.S. News & World Report

 At the Sleep Center at Boston Children’s, we care for children—from newborns to adolescents—with a wide variety of sleep problems.
 The Center was established in 1978 by pediatric sleep medicine authority, Richard Ferber, MD as the first comprehensive Pediatric Sleep Center in the Country.

 Today, we see more than 3,000 children each year in our Sleep Center (clinics and laboratories).
-We now have sleep clinic facilities in four locations: Sleep specialists see patients at locations in Boston, Waltham, Lexington, Weymouth and Peabody.
+We now have sleep clinic facilities in four locations: Sleep specialists see patients at locations in Boston, Waltham, Lexington, Weymouth North Dartmouth and Peabody.
 Our sleep laboratories are located in Boston.

 A focus on children: